grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 -   `discovery.kubernetes.nodes` - Discovers all nodes in the cluster
 -   `discovery.kubernetes.pods` - Discovers all pods in the cluster
 -   `discovery.kubernetes.services` - Discovers all services in the cluster
--   `prometheus.relabel.metrics_service` - Sends metrics to the metrics service defined by `.externalService.prometheus`
+-   `prometheus.relabel.metrics_service` - Sends metrics to the metrics service defined by `.externalServices.prometheus`
--   `loki.process.logs_service` - Sends logs to the logs service defined by `.externalService.loki`
+-   `loki.process.logs_service` - Sends logs to the logs service defined by `.externalServices.loki`

 Example: